-- Close room doors when discussing treatment. - Close curtains and speak softly in semi-private rooms. - Avoid discussing patients in public areas. - Protect charts by using cover sheets.
+- Close room doors when discussing treatment. - > Close curtains and speak softly in semi-private rooms. - > Avoid discussing patients in public areas. - > Protect charts by using cover sheets.
 Turn them so names, etc. are not easily visible. - > Do not leave messages on answering machines that reveal any PHI. - > Do not leave PHI unattended.
-Return it to its proper location. - Discard printed patient information; make sure it is shredded-including all patient summary reports. - Log off the system after you complete accessing electronic patient information.
-(Electronic audits will be conducted to determine who has accessed PHI.) - Keep computer monitors turned so passersby cannot see them. - Use screen savers to block PHI. - Send and store information on public networks in encrypted form. - Do not post or share passwords.
-Avoid obvious passwords, and change passwords frequently. - When faxing PHI, make sure it is received by a fax machine in a secure location. - Do not let faxed information sit on an unattended fax machine. - > E-mail: always check the address line of an e-mail before you send it. - Never remove computer equipment or software without permission.
+Return it to its proper location. - Discard printed patient information; make sure it is shredded-including all patient summary reports. - > Log off the system after you complete accessing electronic patient information. - Keep computer monitors turned so passersby cannot see them. - Use screen savers to block PHI. - Send and store information on public networks in encrypted form. - > Do not post or share passwords.
+Avoid obvious passwords, and change passwords frequently. - > When faxing PHI, make sure it is received by a fax machine in a secure location. - > Do not let faxed information sit on an unattended fax machine. - Never remove computer equipment or software without permission.